 Yes.
 It was easy playing 3D Super Mario with that camera, so we decided to develop on that from the start.
 We also thought we could make something fun by mixing everything that had built up so far in 3D Super Mario with the traditional 2D Super Mario rules.

-Last time, we used the expression of building a bridge between 2D Super Mario and 3D Super Mario.
+Last time, we used the expression of Iwata Asks: SUPER MARIO 3D LAND.
 From the beginning, you conceived of this game as a good mixture of the appeal of both 2D and 3D Super Mario.

 Yes.
 And while this may just be my own personal interest, I was incredibly curious about how Miyamoto-san and Tezuka-san had made Super Mario games in the past.

 You study that a lot.
 You even have a collection of Miyamoto-san’s sayings.